 Make it open ended

 Some of my invitations go beyond just the area of play and include an invitation to create, cook, write, and draw.
 Ultimately, I want to send my preschoolers an invitation to participate in all areas of my classroom and in all types of play and learning experiences.

 You can view more invitations to play on Pinterest by clicking here!

 Creating Invitations to Play from The Imagination Tree

 Elements for Creating Play Scenes and Invitations to Play from Childhood 101

 An Invitation to Play (Play Dough) from Learn with Play@home

-An Invitation to Play (Fine Motor) from Famiglia&seoulThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+An Invitation to Play (Fine Motor) from Famiglia&seoulThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!